bdura/cloud/readme.md

-# Raspberry Pi Cloud Instance
+# Cloud

+A list of configured Docker files.